MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_node_perfdata.md

 ### -field MaxFrequencyOC [out]

-The max frequency the engine can reach with it’s current overclock in hertz.
+The max frequency the engine can reach with it's current overclock in hertz.

 ### -field Voltage [out]